 As the name suggests, you do not have to bake this cheesecake, making your job infinitely easier.
 Don’t let this type of cheesecake fool you, though.
 It will still need to sit and chill for 6-24 hours before being consumed.

-That said, making a no-bake cheesecake means you don’t have to fuss with the oven or cooling your cheesecake, but you will still have to wait a good chunk of time before diving headfirst into your treat with a knife and fork.
+That said, making a no-bake cheesecake means you don’t have to fuss with the oven or cool your cheesecake, but you will still have to wait a good chunk of time before diving headfirst into your treat with a knife and fork.

 A cheesecake needs to cool before it’s placed inside the fridge, which will take anywhere from one to three hours.
 If you want to keep learning about this fascinating topic, check out the frequently asked questions below.